 A child kneels at a bed in a blue night while a soft golden light comes down and wraps around them.

-When the dark pressed close,
+When the dark came close,

-you spoke to Him,
+you talked to Him.

-and He always answered:
+He always answered.

 "Call unto me, and I will answer thee." — Jeremiah 33:3